-Today, most modern apps are built using APIs – software interfaces that enable two applications to communicate and allow for interactivity between products and services in the form of requests and responses.
+Today, most modern apps are built using APIs – software interfaces that enable two applications or services to communicate and allow for interactivity between products and services in the form of requests and responses.
 As APIs become more common and are distributed across microservices architectures, additional infrastructure is needed to ensure scalability and security.

 Why Use an API Gateway?